-I studied BA Hons Sculpture at Saint Martins School of Art (now Central Saint Martins).
-I was a Rome Scholar at the British School at Rome in 1996 and was shortlisted for the European Photography Prize in 1998.
-I was appointed AHRB Research Fellow in Creative and Performing Arts in 2000 and I have received grants from the Arts Council England, AHRC, British Council, Henry Moore Fellowship and number of commissioning bodies.
-My work has been exhibited since the early 1980s both in the UK and internationally, including Biennales in France, Israel, Japan, Greece and Estonia.
+BiographySusan studied BA Hons Sculpture at Saint Martins School of Art (now Central Saint Martins).
+She was a Rome Scholar at the British School at Rome in 1996 and was shortlisted for the European Photography Prize in 1998.
+She was appointed AHRB Research Fellow in Creative and Performing Arts in 2000 and has received grants from the Arts Council England, AHRC, British Council, Henry Moore Fellowship and number of commissioning bodies.
+Her work has been exhibited since the early 1980s both in the UK and internationally including Biennales in France, Israel, Greece and Estonia.

-My early training in sculpture and photography has developed into an interdisciplinary practice exploring the production of space through genres of landscape, place and site through lens based practices, sound and text.
-I have worked with issues of the practice of space and theories of temporality in contexts of lived places, architectural sites and landscapes both urban and rural to produce mixed media installations and performative readings and events.
-More recently, alongside lens based and sound works, I have published essays which explore the writing process as both a constitutive part of my research and an element of the practice which asks the question: what makes an 'image' possible?
-This question is addressed through an enquiry into the cognitive processes and technologies of art practice as part of an ongoing 'construction site' in which methodologies of practice respond to contexts and audiences.
+My early training in sculpture and photography has developed into a practice exploring the production of landscape, place and site through lens based practices, sound and text.
+I have worked with issues of the practice of space and theories of temporality in contexts of lived places, architectural sites and landscapes both urban and rural to produce mixed media installations and performative events.
+More recently, alongside lens based and sound works, I have published experimental essays which explore the writing process as both a constitutive part of my research and an element of the practice which asks the question, ‘what makes an ‘image’ possible’?